-The Corporation's auction rate securities (ARS) totaled \$ 315,150,000 as of June 30, 2010, and have variable interest rates determined by auctions every 28 days.
+The Corporation's auction rate securities (ARS) totaled \$ 277,500,000 as of June 30, 2012, and have variable interest rates determined by auctions every 28 days.
 These ARS first failed in February 2008, and have been in a failed mode since that time.
-Payment of the principal and interest on the ARS when due is insured by Ambac Assurance Corporation.
-The interest rates are subject to a maximum of the lesser of (i) a nominal cap of 17% or 20%, depending on the series, or (ii) one-month LIBOR plus 1.50% to LIBOR plus 2.50%, depending on the thencurrent rating of the ARS.
+The payment of principal and interest on the ARS, when due, is insured by Ambac Assurance Corporation.
+The interest rates are subject to a maximum of the lesser of (i) a nominal cap of 17% or 20%, depending on the series, or (ii) one-month LIBOR plus 1.50% to LIBOR plus 2.50%, depending on the then-current rating of the ARS.
 The ARS are subject to redemption in whole or in part at par plus accrued interest on the first day of any auction period.